tianguolangzi/DSBS/README.md

 * V1.2 (2018-01-29)
   * Add the methylation level in CpG/CHG/CHH in outfile
 * V1.3 (2018-03-26)
-  *Add the hemimethylation level in CpG/CHG/CHH in outfile
+  * Add the hemimethylation level in CpG/CHG/CHH in outfile
+* V1.3 (2018-07-09)
+  * Add the CNV information in outfile
 ## Contributions & Support

 Contributions and suggestions for new features are welcome, as are bug reports!
 Please create a new [issue](https://github.com/tianguolangzi/DSBS/issues) for any of these, including example reports where possible.